Presentation Formats

 • The available time is 75 minutes.

-• At least 15 minutes should be reserved for the general discussion and interaction with the audience.
+• Symposia should consist of a short introduction by the chairperson, three or four speakers and a general discussion.
+At least 15 minutes should be reserved for the general discussion and interaction with the audience.
 For this purpose, a discussant may be proposed.

 • Please be aware that a symposium should consist of presentations from different authors from at least two different institutions.